rmannibucau/cdi-spring-bridge/README.md

 Be able to reuse spring beans in CDI application.

 # Usage

+You have two ways to use this extension.

 ## Write an application context producer

     public class AppCtxProducer {